 \section{Introduction}

-The articulatory dynamics of language production are sensitive to linguistic statistics, such as the frequencies of words, the phrases that those words appear in, and the relative probability of those words given the context \cite{dammalapati2021effects, bell2009predictability,harmon2021theory}.
-Familiar words and phrases are assumed to be shorter due to factors like motor practice \cite{bybee2006usage}, or other factors like the general ease of retrieval \cite{arnold2012audience}.
-Previous studies have demonstrated that predictability influences articulatory dynamics, such that the more probable a word is, the shorter in duration the words tend to be \cite{lieberman1963some}.
+The articulatory dynamics of language production are sensitive to linguistic statistics, such as the frequencies of words, the phrases that those words appear in, and the relative probability of those words given the context \citep{dammalapati2021effects, bell2009predictability,harmon2021theory}.
+Familiar words and phrases are assumed to be shorter due to factors like motor practice \citep{bybee2006usage}, or other factors like the general ease of retrieval \citep{arnold2012audience}.
+Previous studies have demonstrated that predictability influences articulatory dynamics, such that the more probable a word is, the shorter in duration the words tend to be \citep{lieberman1963some}.

 Words can be predictable in different ways.
-We can both anticipate the future, (e.g., "carve a..." is likely to end with \textit{pumpkin}) as well as confirm that a word is supported by later information (e.g., \textit{pumpkin pie}).
+We can both anticipate the future, (e.g., ``carve a...'' is likely to end with \textit{pumpkin}) as well as confirm that a word is supported by later information (e.g., \textit{pumpkin pie}).
 Whereas the influence of word frequency on reduction could be explained by motor practice, findings that words are reduced when they are predictable has been argued to support rational production models.
-Conversely, lengthening improbable words is believed to afford listeners extra time to interpret the speech signal and minimize the odds of miscommunication \cite{aylett2004smooth,degen2020redundancy,futrell2023information,mahowald2013info,clark_relationship_2025,piantadosi2011word}.
+Conversely, lengthening improbable words is believed to afford listeners extra time to interpret the speech signal and minimize the odds of miscommunication \citep{aylett2004smooth,degen2020redundancy,futrell2023information,mahowald2013info,clark_relationship_2025,piantadosi2011word}.
 However, probabilistic reduction effects are apparently illusory or contradictory depending on the level of granularity at which probabilities are computed (n-gram versus neural language model), and the type of word (content vs. function; \citealp{bell2009predictability}).
-Recent work has argued that large language models are uniquely suited to simultaneously explain probabilistic reduction and repetition reduction \cite{upadhye2025back,clark_relationship_2025}.
-These studies have argued that n-grams are fundamentally unable to account for enough context to reliably model reduction relative to LLMs, which can encode up to 1024 tokens of context.
+Recent work has argued that large language models are uniquely suited to simultaneously explain probabilistic reduction and repetition reduction \citep{upadhye2025back,clark_relationship_2025}.

+These studies have argued that n-grams are fundamentally unable to account for enough context to reliably model reduction relative to large language models (LLMs), which can encode very long sequences of prior context.